Eve Boswell

-Eve Boswell (born Éva Keleti; 11 May 1922 – 14 August 1998), was a Hungarian-born South African pop singer.
+Eve Boswell (born Éva Edith Keleti; 11 May 1922 – 14 August 1998), was a Hungarian-born South African pop singer.
 With the outbreak of the Second World War, Boswell's family moved to South Africa, where they worked with the Boswell Circus.
 After a few years in South Africa, during which she got married, Boswell was offered a temporary contract to work with a band in the United Kingdom.
 Boswell's success with that contract eventually led to her becoming a popular solo singer in Britain in the 1950s.

 Career

-Éva Keleti was born in Hungary to professional musician parents who toured worldwide.
+Éva Keleti was born in Hungary to professional musician parents, Hugo Keleti and Lucy Prager, who toured worldwide.
 Educated in Switzerland, she studied piano before joining her parents on tour as the juggling act, Three Hugos.
 When the Second World War was declared, the family left Britain with the Boswell Circus.
 She married, and as Eve Boswell became a popular singing star in South Africa.

 In 1949, she was heard by bandleader Geraldo (Gerald Bright), who persuaded her to return to Britain as a singer in his band, which was widely heard on BBC Radio.
 Boswell was the singing voice of Vera-Ellen in the 1951 British film Happy Go Lovely.
 She parted with Geraldo in 1951, and launched a solo career.
 Her first hit record came the following year with "Sugar Bush", partly sung in Afrikaans.
 Starting in March 1952, she toured for several months with comedian Derek Roy in a musical revue, Happy-Go-Lucky, before flying to Korea to entertain the armed forces.
 In 1953, she was with Harry Secombe in Show of Shows at Blackpool Opera House.
 She was given her own radio show on the BBC's Light Programme called Time to Dream in October 1953, and she appeared in the 1953 Royal Variety Performance at the London Coliseum.
 Boswell played alongside Tommy Cooper in Happy and Glorious and later with him in pantomime in 1954 in Humpty Dumpty at the Dudley Hippodrome.
+Boswell became a British citizen in 1955.

 Her major chart hit came with "Pickin' a Chicken", a South African tune with new words, which rose to No. 9 on the UK Singles Chart at the start of 1956.
 Her first LP, Sugar and Spice, on which she sang 10 songs in nine different languages, followed later in the year.
 A continuous programme of radio and TV work and tours followed, leading to more than one mental breakdown.

 She faded from public view as public tastes for pop music changed through the late 1950s and 1960s.
 Her husband died in 1970, and she opened her own singing studio in London, Studio 9, in 1974.
 She later returned to South Africa, where she married the radio producer Henry Holloway, who produced her last LP, It's a Breeze, recorded in 1979.